egberts/egberts.github.io-src/content/articles/fail2ban-debian11-nftables.md

 with a filetype of `.local`.

 ### Daemon Settings ###
-We have some adjustment to `fail2ban.conf`, so we create a side configuration file called `fail2ban.local`, and filled this file with the following text:
+Adjustment is required in the `fail2ban.conf` file, so create an additional file (a side configuration) to modify this vendor-supplied file called `fail2ban.local`, and filled this file with the following text:

+The `.local` filetype is to ensure that the next package upgrade will not undo any custom settings.

 ```ini
 [DEFAULT]